-Pharmacist Nick Daines discusses Lifestyle Pharmacy’s flu vaccination service, which offers both NHS and private immunisations
+Bath pharmacist Nick Daines discusses Lifestyle Pharmacy’s flu service, which offers both NHS and private vaccinations.

 Service type: Flu.